 - The Angry Beavers

 - Invader Zim

-- In the only two episodes of ¡Mucha Lucha!
-The Flea's Rotten Teeth might be a example of this.
+- In the only two episodes of ¡Mucha Lucha! where they are shown, The Flea's rotten teeth might be a example of this.

 - Extremely frequent in newer episodes of SpongeBob SquarePants, but a few older ones did this too.
 "Nasty Patty", anyone?